What causes dry skin on legs & face

 - Dermatology referrals when required

-- Medical certificates for work or school
+- Online Medical cert for work or school

 - Guidance on home care and long-term skin barrier maintenance